ardacekic/present-cipher/README.md

 Calculating Question Three
 ------------------------
-CBC 64MB Encripton is started Padding is not issued...
+CBC 64MB Encrypton is started Padding is not issued...
 CBC 64MB is done...
 ------------------------
-The current finish time is: Sun Jan 14 00:42:52 +03 2024
+The current finish time is: Sun Jan 14 01:16:08 +03 2024
 ````